Taylor Walls Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks 13th in the league with a collective nine strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings put together by the Blue Jays pitching staff ranks 10th in the league.

-- The Blue Jays have the 15th-ranked team ERA across all MLB pitching staffs (4.57).
+- The Blue Jays' 4.40 team ERA ranks 14th among all league pitching staffs.

-- Blue Jays pitchers combine to give up 22 total home runs at a rate of 1.6 per game (fifth-most in baseball).
+- Manoah (1-0 with a 4.91 ERA and 11 strikeouts in 14 2/3 innings pitched) makes the start for the Blue Jays, his fourth of the season.

-- The Blue Jays will look to Kikuchi (1-0) in his third start of the season.
+- The righty's last appearance came on Tuesday against the Detroit Tigers, when he threw 4 1/3 innings, surrendering three earned runs while allowing four hits.

-- The lefty last pitched on Sunday against the Los Angeles Angels, when he tossed 4 1/3 innings, allowing six earned runs while giving up nine hits.
+- The 25-year-old has amassed an ERA of 4.91, with 6.7 strikeouts per nine innings, in three games this season.
+Opponents are hitting .246 against him.

 © 2023 Data Skrive.
 All rights reserved.